Four arrested after blazing protest halts London film shoot over Israeli actress

-The disruption, which took place on Wednesday, 28 May, was part of a series of coordinated protests across London in recent weeks.
-Demonstrators have focused on the film set solely because an Israeli actress is involved in the cast, according to Metropolitan Police.
+Four people were cuffed following a noisy protest targeting a film shooting in Westminster, police confirmed.
+The disruption unfolded on Wednesday, 28 May, as part of a series of coordinated demonstrations across London.
+Protesters singled out the film crew solely because an Israeli actress stars in the cast, according to the Metropolitan Police.

-Three arrests were made at the scene, while two additional suspects were detained over earlier protest actions.
-The arrests were made on suspicion of harassment and for offences under Section 241 of the Trade Union and Labour Relations (Consolidation) Act 1992, which relates to unlawfully obstructing access to a place of work.
+In total, five arrests were made.
+Three suspects were detained on the spot, while two others were picked up over earlier acts of harassment.
+The charges include harassment and offences under Section 241 of the Trade Union and Labour Relations (Consolidation) Act 1992 for unlawfully obstructing access to a workplace.

 “We are aware of repeated incidents where individuals have sought to disrupt a lawful workplace solely because of an individual’s nationality.
 While peaceful protest is a cornerstone of our democracy, behaviour that amounts to harassment or obstruction will not be tolerated.”

-Anyone with information or footage of the protests is urged to contact police via 101 or anonymously through Crimestoppers at 0800 555 111.
+The Met is reviewing CCTV and body-worn camera footage as detectives hunt for more suspects linked to previous disturbances.
+Anyone with information or footage is urged to call police on 101 or anonymously contact Crimestoppers at 0800 555 111.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.